Traditional Japanese House Floor Plan: An Easy Guide

 Many modern Japanese houses have wooden floors with a mix of tatami or none at all.

-Other features of traditional Japanese house
+Other features of the traditional Japanese house

 There are 4 other traditional japanese house features: lattice doors, ajiro ceiling, exposed beams, and a ground window.